alexeykosh/2023-longevity-number-of-meanings/README.md

    The results will be saved in `data/age_estimations.csv`.

 3. **Validity Check:**
-   Use the `change_point_detection.ipynb` notebook to validate the etymology extraction method.
+   Use the `change_point_detection.ipynb` notebook to validate the etymology extraction method and obtain the cross-validated dataset.

 4. **Analyze the Results:**
-   Use the `analysis.R` script to analyze the output data and generate insights into the relationship between word age and the number of meanings.
+   Use the `analysis.R` script to reproduce the statistical analysis and generate the figures.